For the average lifter, a workout split that involves lifting weights 6 days a week will be too much.

 What’s the Best 6-Day Workout Split?

-One training day is devoted to upper body pushing movements (chest, shoulders and triceps), a second day to upper body pulling movements (back, and biceps), and a third day to leg exercises (quads, glutes, hamstrings and calves).
+On a PPL, one training day is devoted to upper body pushing movements (chest, shoulders and triceps), a second day to upper body pulling movements (back, and biceps), and a third day to leg exercises (quads, glutes, hamstrings and calves).

 - Day 1: Chest, Shoulders, Triceps